pairshaped/curlingio-docs/docs/getting-started/premium.md

 #### Banner

 You can upload a banner image that will stretch across pages, articles, and any other sections you like.

-#### Themes

-**COMING SOON**

-You'll be able to select from several colourful themes and even create your own custom colour scheme.

-If your club loses premium access, the default theme will be applied.

 #### Sidebar Widgets